For such a large cohort, Oxford History students really don’t see each other that much.

 James Morrison: Editor-in-Chief

-James is a third-year History student from Merton.
+James is a Merton history graduate.
 He lives in Bournemouth and will probably tell you all about how it was ranked the 5th best beach in Europe (TripAdvisor 2019).

 Nurgul Sahin: Editor, Student Voices